rainadam/Active-Learning-for-GPPL-Preference-Learning-with-Humorousness-data-set/README.md

 My experiments results can be seen in the folders.
 500-10-1000 means the initial size of active learning is 500, batch size of active learning is 10 and the maximum training set is 1000.

+The trained models are deleted becasue it's over the size limation of Github.

 To run my code, you need download their codes first, meet their environmental requirements and add my codes in their python file.

 For Replicas Reduced BALD: